scalawithcats/scala-with-cats/src/pages/case-studies/testing/index.md

-# Case Study: Testing Asynchronous Code
+# Case Study: Testing Asynchronous Code {#sec:case-studies:testing}

 We'll start with a simple case study: how to simplify unit tests for asynchronous code